Online Stochastic Matching: A Polytope Perspective: Supplementary material of subsec:greedy and sec:extensions .

 where $\one_i$ is the $n$-dimensional vector with one in coordinate~$i$ and zero elsewhere, for each $i \in \V$.
-This observation implies that greediness restricts the freedom in matching decisions: all unmatched items belong to the same class, and an incoming item must be matched with one of them if its class differs.
-This observation is formalized in \Cref{prop:Kn-greedy-policy}. \Cref{prop:Kn-greedy-rate} further builds on it to conclude that the set $\La_\Gre$ collapses to a single point and directly express the unique vector of matching rates achieved by (stable) greedy policies.
+This observation implies that greediness leaves no freedom in the matching decisions: all unmatched items belong to the same class, and an incoming item must be matched with one of them if its class differs.
+This is formalized in \Cref{prop:Kn-greedy-policy}.